 Photo credit: Shelby Jo-Lynne Photography

-While you are in the area, I recommend you also check out Churaumi Aquarium, which has the most massive seawater tank in Asia, stop by Motobu to learn about their famous fish, and get a taste of the Okinawa Aguu pork.
+While you are in the area, I recommend you also check out Churaumi Aquarium, which has the most massive seawater tank in Asia.
+Then stop by Motobu to learn about their famous fish, and get a taste of the Okinawa Aguu pork.
 You can also continue north to find wonderful fruits produced locally in Okinawa.

 There are 30 more hidden secrets like this on the Okinawa map.
 Join 5,300+ Okinawa Map Owners to Discover Okinawa Together